RobertoRoos/disclosure/README.md

 When a user wants to read a shared secret, they will need to enter the password (assisted by the password hint).
 In the meantime the server uses the identifier to find an expiration key.
 With those combined the secret can be shown.
 In case the token has been expired and was deleted, the link can no longer work.

 With this principle, a user password is combined with some general (but varying) server information, such that neither the link itself nor the server itself is enough to retrieve this secret.
-This means the server does not *need* to be trusted to handle sensitive information, as it never has direct access to begin with.
+This means the server does not *need* to be trusted to handle sensitive information, as it never sees the secret in plain text to begin with.